ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 The [Service Worker Gateway](https://github.com/ipfs/service-worker-gateway) is a Web native IPFS gateway that runs in the browser.
 It implements the [IPFS Gateway spec](https://specs.ipfs.tech/http-gateways/subdomain-gateway/) in a [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) and fetches IPFS content directly from providers on the network in addition to verifying it locally.

-In a [previous blog post](https://blog.ipfs.tech/dapps-ipfs/), we looked at how web publishing with works with IPFS.
+In a [previous blog post](https://blog.ipfs.tech/dapps-ipfs/), we looked at how web publishing works with IPFS.
 This can be summarized as:

 - The web app is static, i.e. just files and directories containing HTML, JS, CSS, images, etc. that make up the app.
 This is typically the build output of a frontend framework or a static site generator.
 - The web app's build outputs are encoded with [UnixFS](https://docs.ipfs.tech/concepts/glossary/#unixfs) and addressed by a [CID](https://docs.ipfs.tech/concepts/content-addressing/#cid) which represents the root of the app (see diagram below).